S4kyt/P02-Udemy-S5/README.md

 <br>

+## Note to self: Dont forget that /MP and /permissive, /permissive- are Project Properties, having to be set up again the way I prefer every time I make a new project.
+Maybe find a workaround that?
+Should make a collection of my prefered project settings / formatting soon grouped into one place so its all fanceyyyy~
 ### During this segment of my journey I've also learned about:
  * /MP, Multi-processor compilation - In a nutshell reducing compilation times since VStudio is using a single core to compile.
 Turning this off decreases compile time, increases fun having to be had.
  * /permissive, /permissive-, Conformance mode, turning it off / on, why it is beneficial to have it off / on.